Vyral/bryan-colemere-recruiting/_drafts/the-3-lead-generation-techniques-we-utilize.md

 {% include youtube.html %}

-Our lead generation techniques help us stay at the top.
-Here’s what we do.
+<center>Our lead generation techniques help us stay at the top.
+Here’s what we do.</center>

 You can’t stay in business for 66 years without having some great strategies and systems in place.
 What drives us is simple: lead generation.